rohanv32/InboxZingReact/README.md

 - **React Components**: Each React component is modular and reusable, representing distinct UI parts (e.g., news card, preferences, authentication).
 This structure simplifies maintenance and scaling.

-- **Card-Based News Feed**: A card layout enhances readability, allowing users to scan headlines and snippets quickly, with clear options for dismissing articles.
+- **Card-Based News Feed**: A card layout enhances readability, allowing users to scan headlines and snippets, with clear options for dismissing articles.

 - **Responsive Design**: Built using CSS media queries and Grid layouts, the app provides a seamless experience across devices.